 Cynthia A. Murray-Beliveau is a resident of Portland, ME.
 Ms. Murray-Beliveau is an independent philanthropy professional.
 She is an alumni of Saint Joseph's College where she is also the former President of the Board of Trustees.
 Her volunteerism and advocacy on behalf of women and children earned her the Catherine McAuley Award in 2017.

-Nichi Farnham (Seat 4) is resident of Bangor.
+Nichi Farnham - Chair (Seat 4) is resident of Bangor.
 She graduated from the United States Air Force Academy with a Bachelor of Science degree and received her master’s degree from Webster University.
 After serving 6 years in the Air Force, she and her husband Doug (the current Adjutant General of the State of Maine) decided to return to Maine to help grow the family business, Getchell Bros., and to raise their family.
 Nichi has served as State Senator in the 125th Legislature, as a City Councilor and Council Chair (Mayor) of Bangor and as a Bangor School Committee Member.
 Her Board involvement, past and present, includes the Bangor Y, United Way of Eastern Maine, Eastern Maine Healthcare System, Bangor Nursing and Rehabilitation, Bangor Library and the State Board of Education.